bradymholt/geekytidbits.com/_posts/2018-02-22-things-i-have-learned-working-remotely-for-3-years.md

 2. **Geographical flexibility** - This is pretty obvious but I sure do enjoy being able to have flexibility in where I work, geographically.
 My wife stays at home with the kids so if we want to take a trip out of town or out of state to visit family, we can stay for *weeks* if we want to because I can just setup and work from there.

 ## Lessons learned
 One of the first (and best) things I did when I knew I would be working remotely, was reach out to a buddy of mine I've known since college to get his advice on remote work.
-He had been working remotely for about 5 years by that time and I knew he would have plenty of good top.
+He had been working remotely for about 5 years by that time and I knew he would have plenty of good tips.
 And I was right.
 He was able to give me some things to watch out for and some ideas for settings up some positive habits early on.

 I put those tips into practice and figured a few things out that work well for me.
 The biggest lessons I've learned that make remote work sustainable are: